cannikin/pragmatic-rails-deployment/manuscript/0-introduction.md

 ## Contacting Me

 If you have feedback, found errors or have questions about topics you felt weren't thoroughly discussed in the book, get in touch at cannikinn@gmail.com.
-You can find me at GitHub as [cannkin](http://github.com/cannikin).
+You can find me and lots of my code at GitHub as [cannkin](http://github.com/cannikin).

 Also: write and let me know what you deployed!